inno-devops-labs/Sum25-intro-labs/submission1.md

 Standard Merge: Combines two branches by creating a merge commit, preserving the history of both.
 Pros: Maintains complete history, ideal for traceability in collaborative projects.
 Cons: Can result in a cluttered history with many merge commits.

 Squash and Merge: Combines all commits from a feature branch into a single commit before merging.
 Pros: Produces a cleaner history.
-Cons: Loses individual commit details, which can complicate debugging.
+Cons: Loses individual commit details, which can complicate debugging..

 Rebase and Merge: Reapplies feature branch commits onto the base branch, creating a linear history.
 Pros: Clean, linear history.
 Cons: Rewrites history, which can cause conflicts in collaborative settings.